ImageMagick/Usage-Markdown/thumbnails/index.md

 <LINK REL="shortcut" HREF="/path/to/favicon.ico" type="image/x-icon">
 ~~~

-The "`/path/to/favicon.ico`" can be a absolute or partical URL/URI to the location from which the browser should pick up the web pages thumbnail image.
+The "`/path/to/favicon.ico`" can be an absolute or partical URL/URI to the location from which the browser should pick up the web pages thumbnail image.
 The use of '`REL="shortcut"`' is specific to Internet Explorer (before IE9), and not offically part of the HTML specification.

 It is posible to merge the two HTML tags together using '`REL="shortcut icon"`' however by keeping the tags separate you can make use of a non-ICO image file format (such as SVG) for non-IE browsers, such as firefox.